Blog Audio: Read/listen time: 6 minutes

 So if you’re in Europe, or if you are outside of Europe but service EU residents via your website, you may have heard about this little thing called GDPR.
 GDPR is a pretty major change in how we enable visitors to websites to control their personal information.

 I won’t go into depth about what GDPR is here, you probably know that already or you wouldn’t be reading this.
 Instead, I will cut to the chase about tools and features which WordPress 4.9.6 introduces to your website which can help you towards achieving compliance with the General Data Protection Regulations.
-Find out what a digital consultant does or if you want to go and read a bit more about GDPR first then I have a really brief summary of GDPR here, and you can read a lot more fantastic information over at the Information Commissioners Office (ICO) here.
+Find out what a website consultant does or if you want to go and read a bit more about GDPR first then I have a really brief summary of GDPR here, and you can read a lot more fantastic information over at the Information Commissioners Office (ICO) here.

 Without further delay, let’s get to it!

 This update introduces a number of privacy-related tools and settings into WordPress which can help you both in your role as a site owner or manager and as your role as a user of other websites yourself.